AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 };
 ```

-These functions are more difficult to eliminate and the problems they cause are worse.
+These functions are more difficult to remove and the problems they cause are worse.
 For example,
-consider the following buggy code
+consider the following code:

 ``` cpp
 template<class T>